 Contributing Guide for pyOpenSci#

-This guide is a high level contributing guide that provide guidelines for contributing to resources across our organization.
-You will find specific contributing guidelines in each of the repositories that we maintain.
+This guide provides high-level contributing guidelines for resources across our organization.
+You will find specific contributing guidelines in each repository that we maintain.

 This document applies to any of our online content that you contribute to.
 Most of our content lives in the pyOpenSci GitHub organization.